Limited to 14 SDZWA Travelers

 Antarctica.
 The name alone is epic.
 No place is more synonymous with adventure, extremes and untouched wilderness.
 Though rumored to exist even among the ancient Greeks, Antarctica had no documented sightings by humans until 1820.
 History's most intrepid expeditions penetrated its inner reaches a little over a century ago.
 Today, Antarctica's white wonders are within reach of anyone with an explorer’s spirit.
 Experience the wild grandeur of the White Continent in a more efficient, expedient way.
 On this new itinerary, cruise the Drake Passage one way, and then bypass the Drake Passage on the way back on a 2-hour flight from Antarctica and discover all of the highlights without sacrificing the extra time.
 Travel with a diverse team of experts aboard the National Geographic Explorer, the definitive expedition ship.
 Venture into channels and coves framed by towering peaks.
 Watch for whales off the bow; Zodiac cruise around enormous icebergs; and hike, kayak, and even possibly cross-country ski in complete tranquility.
 Choose an active agenda or surrender to the pleasures of relaxing downtime and shipboard camaraderie.

-This trip will be hosted by a SDZWA Wildlife and Conservation Expert
+This trip will be hosted by Nacho Vilchis, Associate Director of Recovery Ecology for SDZWA

 Trip Highlights